 The Board of Trustees of the Health and Welfare Trust Fund shall determine in their discretion and within the terms of this Agreement and the Agreement and Declaration of Trust such health and welfare benefits to be extended by the Health and Welfare Trust Fund to employees and/or their dependents.

 B. Funding

-The Employer will contribute on behalf of each full-time equivalent employee a total of fifteen dollars (\$15.00) per calendar week.
+The Employer will contribute on behalf of each full-time equivalent employee a total of Sixteen dollars and fifty cents (\$16.50) per calendar week.